 We recognize that staff who commute via TTC may feel increased anxiety around potential exposure to COVID-19.
-We know that the best way to protect yourself is by performing proper hand hygiene and avoiding touching your face, and practice physical distancing.
+We know that the best way to protect yourself is by performing proper hand hygiene and avoiding touching your face, practice physical distancing and wear your mask at all times in public place.

 TTC is taking extra precautions to protect riders.
 Since January, they have significantly increased their cleaning and disinfection of all their vehicles, especially around high-touch points such as grab points, buttons, railings, handles and straps.
+And they recently enforced mask wearing on all their vehicles at all times.

-They have also posted safety tips posted on their website on how to take public transit safely during pandemic.
-This advice includes practicing safe physical distancing and traveling only for essential purposes.
+They have also posted safety tips on their website on how to take public transit safely during pandemic.